Fellowship Programs & Spine Centers

 Short-Term Fellowship

-To receive the attendance certificate, you must conclude all the activities listed below:
+To obtain your attendance certificate, you must complete all the following activities:

-IV.
-Fellow Feedback: At the end of your training, you will be required to submit a confidential assessment of the activities in which you participated.
+At the end of training, fellows must submit a confidential evaluation of the program and activities they participated in.

 International Exchange

-To receive the attendance certificate, you must conclude all the activities listed below:
+To obtain your attendance certificate, you must complete all the following activities:

-I. Fellow Feedback: At the end of your training, you will be required to submit a confidential assessment of the activities in which you participated.
+At the end of training, fellows must submit a confidential evaluation of the program and activities they participated in.

 I AM A FORMER AO Spine Fellow

-It is up to you!
-The next steps depend on your long-term goals.
+Your next steps depend on your long-term goals!